movik/pgloader/docs/ref/mssql.rst

 The cast clause allows to specify custom casting rules, either to overload the default casting rules or to amend them with special cases.

-Please refer to the MS SQL CAST clause for details.
+Please refer to the MY SQL CAST clause for details.

 MS SQL Views Support
 --------------------